5 Important Post-Purchase Emails You Need to Drive Sales

 - What they should expect next.

-As soon as you order from Amazon, you get something like this:
+As soon as you order from Crocs, you get something like this:

 You can use the order confirmation email for upselling or cross-selling, but you need to be careful about this.
 If you launch into product pitches too quickly, you can sacrifice trust and come across as only caring about revenue.
 Tact is the name of the game in the confirmation email.

 Whether you cross-sell or not, your primary goal in the confirmation email is assurance.
 You want your customers to have assurance that everything is working as it should.
-Adding a simple guarantee in the email, like RelayFoods does, can be an outstanding way of building trust.
+Setting the expectations of the customer, as ProFlowers does, can be an outstanding way of building trust.

 They also use the email to remind the customer of how they can continue to track the progress of the order, ensuring they don’t become worried about the order being lost.